The Ricci flow for circle bundles over surfaces

+Note that, the subscripts $U$ and $V$ denote the restriction of the indicated objects to the open subsets $U, V \subset M$.
+Following the notation used in \cite{KN}, we recall that $A$ stands for a $K$-invariant horizontal distribution of $P$.
+Let $g_K$ be an $\ad$-invariant inner product on $\mathrm{Lie}(K)$.
+We endow the total space $P$ with a Riemannian metric $g_A$, called the bundle metric, by fixing an $\ad$-invariant inner product on the Lie algebra of $K$, characterized by the following conditions:

+\begin{enumerate} \item The canonical bundle isomorphism $V_P\simeq P\times \mathrm{Lie}(K) $ is an orthogonal bundle isomorphism with respect to the inner products defined by $g_A$ and $g_K$. \item The restriction of the differential map $\pi_* : T_P\to T_M$ to the horizontal sub-bundle $A\subset T_P$ gives an orthogonal bundle isomorphism $A\to \pi^*(T_M)$. \item The direct sum decomposition of the tangent bundle $T_P\simeq A\oplus V_P$ is $g_A$-orthogonal. \end{enumerate} If the connection $A$ is locally homogeneous, the bundle metric $g_A$ on $P$ is locally homogeneous as well.

-A very well-known theorem of Singer \cite{Si} assert that any locally homogeneous, complete, simply connected Riemannian manifold is homogeneous.
-Let $\pi:\tilde M\to M$ be the universal cover of $M$.
-The metric $\tilde g:=\pi^*g$ defines a complete Riemannian metric on the simply connected manifold $\tilde M$.
-Since $(\tilde M,\tilde g)$ is locally homogeneous, by theorem of Singer, it is also homogeneous.
-In particular, $\tilde M$ admits a connected transitive group of isometries denoted by $G$.
-Therefore, For a compact, locally homogeneous Riemannian manifold $(M,g)$, there exists a homogeneous model geometry given by $(\tilde M,G)$.
-Generalizing the method of Singer, one can prove a similar classification theorem for locally homogeneous triples \cite{Ba1}, \cite{Ba2}.
+Next, we recall a well-known theorem of Singer \cite{Si}, which asserts that any complete, simply connected, locally homogeneous Riemannian manifold is homogeneous.
+Let $p:\widetilde M\to M$ be the universal cover of $M$, then the metric $\tilde g:=p^*g$ defines a complete locally homogeneous Riemannian metric on the simply connected manifold $\widetilde M$.
+Hence, by Singer's theorem, $\tilde{g}$ is homogeneous.
+In particular, $\widetilde M$ admits a connected transitive group of isometries $G$.
+Therefore, for a locally homogeneous Riemannian manifold $(M,g)$, there exists a homogeneous model geometry given by $(\widetilde M,G)$, where a model geometry $(X,G)$ is a simply connected manifold $X$ together with a transitive action of a Lie group $G$ on $X$ with compact stabilizers.
+Generalizing the method introduced by Singer, one can prove a similar classification theorem for locally homogeneous connections (see \cite{Ba}).